droglenc/NCNRS349/modules/PREP/MSTeams_Intro.md

 &nbsp;

 ## Receiving Notifications of Questions
-By default, you will not received notifications of questions from other students and my answers in the channels described above.
-To get these you must specifically tell Team to notify you as described in the following steps.
+By default, you will not receive notifications of questions from other students and my answers in the channels described above.
+To get these you must specifically tell Teams to notify you as described in the following steps.

 * Select a channel from which you want to be notified.
 * Select the three "dots" on the far right side of that channel